Reginald Warneford: Legacy

 In 1921, a house at his school, King Edward VI School, Stratford-upon-Avon, was named after him.
 However, just three years later the houses were changed to commemorate the two benefactors of the school; Guild and King's.
 In 2000, the houses were changed once again and Warneford was represented by the colour green once again.

-Flt Sub Lt Warneford is commemorated in the naming of Warneford Place, a small a small cul-de-sac in Oxhey Village, near Watford.
+Flt Sub Lt Warneford is commemorated in the naming of Warneford Place, a small cul-de-sac in Oxhey Village, near Watford.
 Through his life, Warneford is known to have made frequent stays at his aunt’s house in the village.

-Tied to his association with Oxhey Village, Warneford's name can be found on memorial plaques located at St. Matthew’s Church.
+Tied to his association with Oxhey Village, Warneford's name can be found on memorial plaques located at St Matthew's Church.